mclemente/fvtt-module-polyglot/settings/readme.md

 If you want to add language systems for new scenario settings just use the json files here as templates.

 - For every alphabet you need to specify its font and size, as in `120% Dethek`;
-- For every tongue you need to specify wich alphabet it uses;
+- For every tongue (system language) you need to specify wich alphabet it uses;
-- Use a `_default` alphabet to specify the font wich everything non-categorized will fall into.
+- Use a `_default` alphabet to specify the font which everything non-categorized will fall into.

 ## Adding new fonts